-We know that one of the reasons you love the backend keyword extraction tool is because it can save you so much time from keyword research.
-However, we also know that many sellers will only extract one of their competitors’ keywords and copy them directly to their own listing without even thinking about it because they want the best exposure.
+We know that one of the reasons you love the backend keyword extractor tool is because it can save you so much time from keyword research.
+However, we also noticed that many sellers will only extract one of their competitors’ keywords and copy them directly to their own listing without even thinking about it.

 Some people may say there is no difference between using a comma or a space.
 However, after our 3-month research of 1000 ASINs’ backend keywords, we found that the comma really has a negative influence in your search terms.

-What most people don’t know is that in the sellercentral backend, Amazon uses a comma to separate your 5 search term fields.
-If you use a comma to separate your keywords, Amazon will not be able to identify the 5 fields and will combine all the 5 search term fields into the first one, which is the same because you only used the first row and leave the rest 4 blank.
+What most people don’t know is that in the Sellercentral backend, Amazon uses a comma to separate your 5 search term fields.
+If you use a comma to separate your keywords, Amazon will not be able to identify the 5 fields and will combine all the 5 search term fields into one, which is the same as you only use the first row and leave the rest 4 blank.

 - Don’t include product identifiers such as brand names, product names, compatible product names, ASINs, UPC codes, etc.